- Severe pain deep in the back of the shoulder

 - Another sign of subscapularis problems is difficulty putting on shirts and coats.
 To bring the arm back to put it in a sleeve is extremely painful and difficult.

-- Pain the back of the arm and shoulder blade area along with a persistent ache in the back of the wrist is nearly always signs of subscapularis problems.
+- Pain in the back of the arm and shoulder blade area along with a persistent ache in the back of the wrist is nearly always signs of subscapularis problems.

 Clinical diagnoses to which the subscapularis muscle symptoms may contribute: